POMATOpl/cpp-docs.pl-pl/docs/mfc/reference/cmultipaneframewnd-class.md

 ### <a name="remarks"></a>Uwagi

-## <a name="cmultipaneframewndgetpanecontainermanager"></a><a name="getpanecontainermanager"></a>CMultiPaneFrameWnd::GetPaneContainerManager
+## <a name="cmultipaneframewndgetpanecontainermanager"></a><a name="getpanecontainermanager"></a> CMultiPaneFrameWnd::GetPaneContainerManager

-Zwraca odwołanie do obiektu ewnętrznego menedżera kontenerów.
+Zwraca odwołanie do wewnętrznego obiektu menedżera kontenerów.

 ```
 CPaneContainerManager& GetPaneContainerManager();